This post was updated in August 2020 to reflect the now preferred method of using tncattach instead of the old ax-utils tools.

 A very handy feature of RNode is that you can attach it to your computer, Rasbperry Pi, or similar, as a generic network interface.
 It's probably the easiest way to run IP, TCP, UDP and whatever you might fancy over LoRa.
 As such, you can run more or less any networked application over LoRa.

-You should also use the RNode Config Utility to put your RNode into TNC mode.
+When tncattach is installed, you must then use the RNode Config Utility to put your RNode into TNC mode.
 Here's an example command:

 ./rnodeconf /dev/ttyUSB0 -T --freq 867000000 --bw 250000 --txp 14 --sf 7 --cr 5